CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Abstract

 \section{Abstract}

-\begin{quote} Probabilistic time-series forecasting enables reliable decision making across many domains.
+Probabilistic time-series forecasting enables reliable decision making across many domains.
 Most forecasting problems have diverse sources of data containing multiple modalities and structures.
-Leveraging information as well as uncertainty from these data sources for well-calibrated and accurate forecasts is an important challenging problem.
-Most previous work on multi-modal learning and forecasting simply aggregate intermediate representations from each data view by simple methods of summation or concatenation and do not explicitly model uncertainty for each data-view.
-We propose a general probabilistic multi-view forecasting framework \model, that can learn representations and uncertainty from diverse data sources.
-It integrates the knowledge and uncertainty from each data view in a dynamic context-specific manner assigning more importance to useful views to model a well-calibrated forecast distribution.
-We use \model for multiple domains with varied sources and modalities and show that \model outperforms other state-of-art probabilistic forecasting models by over 25\% in accuracy and calibration. \end{quote}
+Leveraging information from these data sources for accurate and well-calibrated forecasts is an important but challenging problem.
+Most previous works on multi-view time-series forecasting aggregate features from each data view by simple summation or concatenation and do not explicitly model uncertainty for each data view.
+We propose a general probabilistic multi-view forecasting framework \model, which can learn representations and uncertainty from diverse data sources.
+It integrates the information and uncertainty from each data view in a dynamic context-specific manner, assigning more importance to useful views to model a well-calibrated forecast distribution.
+We use \model for multiple domains with varied sources and modalities and show that \model outperforms other state-of-art probabilistic forecasting models by over 25\% in accuracy and calibration.